 Loneliness: Not Just An Emotional State, But A Physical Risk Too This is the third, concluding post in our World Health Day series.
 The first one was on lack of routine and its impact on physical health and the second one spoke about how developmental trauma could cause psychosomatic symptoms.
 Today’s post, written by Prerana …

 This is the second sharing in our World Health Day series.
 The last one was on Lack of Routine and its impact on physical health.
 Today’s sharing is on Psychosomatic Symptoms and its relationship with chronically unprocessed emotions.
-In my therapy practice, I see several clients coming in with complaints like chronic body pain, asthma, ulcerative …
+In my therapy practice, I see several clients coming in with complaints like chronic body pain, asthma, …

 Today is World Health Day!
 We don’t need ‘days’ to look after ourselves.
 However, they are good reminders to look into anything we might be missing out on.
 After all, they make us think of whatever the day is about, even if for a few moments.
-This World Health day, we decided to write about …
+This World Health day, we decided to write …

 May is Better Sleep Month, so let’s explore sleep, one of the elements of our lifestyle that we don’t pay conscious attention to, unlike dieting or exercising.
 You must know that not getting enough sleep over a long period of time could signal a deeper psychological concern and can have further implications on your mental health.